||Course Materials||Getting an "A"

 In addition to their textbook, students should bring a Number 2 pencil and a Scantron form (available at the COM Bookstore) to the final exam.

-You can earn up to 10 points in total for your initial and follow-up postings for each question, for a maximum of 100 points in total over the course of the semester applied to your final course grade.
-Additionally, a number of questions on the Exams will relate closely to these concepts and/or skills.
+You can earn up to 10 points per week for your discussion posts, for a maximum of 100 points in total over the course of the semester applied to your final course grade.
+Additionally, a number of questions on the Exams will relate closely to the concepts and/or skills addressed in these Practice Pages.

 Because the goal of this course is to teach students chemistry as it applies to the "human environment," both the textbook and the course assignments try to emphasize important relevant applications of the chemical concepts being covered.
 It is hoped that the knowledge that students gain in the course will provide them with a sufficient background to better understand contemporary issues with which they will come in contact throughout their day-to-day lives.
 The topic report assignment will require students to begin this process of "going beyond the textbook."